namrak/reddit-video-downloader/README.md

 Added support for videos without audio

-Videos that are crossposted will yield a "'NoneType' object is not subscriptable"
+Videos that are crossposted will yield a "'NoneType' object is not subscriptable" error

 Simplified download logic